dirtydancing/anduril-tikz-diagram/README.md

 LaTeX offers, and it produces a human-friendly source document, as well as human-friendly Git diffs, because the TEX source file consists of plain text.

-To accomodate both Andúril newcomers and experienced users, the brightness ramp takes center stage, literally in the center of the page.
+To accommodate both Andúril newcomers and experienced users, the brightness ramp takes center stage, literally in the center of the page.
 From there, you can explore all the other features.